 The Urban Lands Program focuses its efforts east of the Willamette River and west of the Urban Growth Boundary (UGB) in Multnomah County (see Map 3), Oregon.
-The program works to foster a stewardship ethic in the urban landscape by encouraging residents to incorporate resource conservation and pollution prevention into everyday life.
-The Urban Lands Program provides the tools to make healthier, more informed choices for families, communities, businesses, and watersheds.
+The program works to foster a stewardship ethic in the urban landscape by encouraging residents, businesses, and communities to incorporate resource conservation and pollution prevention into everyday life.
 The urban area of Multnomah County is one of the most diverse and populated regions of the state.
-The Urban Lands program has a special emphasis on ensuring EMSWCD's programming is accessible to all who live, work, and play in EMSWCD.
+The Urban Lands program places emphasis on ensuring EMSWCD's programming is accessible to all who live, work, and play in EMSWCD.